 Do you have music playing in your business?
 If its live music, karaoke, or even CD’s or an mp3 player over your stereo system, you need to have a license from a music licensing organization to be compliant with federal laws.

 There are three licensing organizations that license performance rights for the majority of music copyright holders in the U.S. – BMI, ASCAP, and SESAC.

-The Washington Hospitality Association has negotiated discounts for our members with one of the three organizations.
+The Washington Hospitality Association has negotiated a discount for our Restaurant & Bar members with one of the three organizations.